-In the first quarter of 2020, Cellnex acquired 100% of the share capital of Cellnex Portugal from Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. (sellers of 75% and 25% of Cellnex Portugal's share capital, respectively) and the credit rights under certain capital contributions (prestações acessórias) made by Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. to Cellnex Portugal.
-Cellnex Portugal holds all the shares of Omtel, which currently operates a nationwide portfolio of 3,000 sites in Portugal.
+In the first quarter of 2020, Cellnex acquired 100% of the share capital of Belmont Infra Holding, S.A. from Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. (sellers of 75% and 25% of the share capital, respectively) and the credit rights under certain capital contributions (prestações acessórias) made by Belmont Infra Investments B.V. and PT Portugal SGPS, S.A. to Belmont Infra Holding, S.A.
+Belmont Infra Holding, S.A. holds all the shares of BIH and Omtel, which currently operates a nationwide portfolio of 3,000 sites in Portugal.
 The consideration for the acquisition was approximately €800 million (equivalent Enterprise Value), estimated as of the date of the transaction, subject to certain price adjustments.
 On January 2, 2020, Cellnex paid €300 million in cash, assumed €233 million of debt of the acquired subgroup, which Cellnex fully repaid after closing of the acquisition and incorporated €43 million of cash balances.
-The remaining balance of the consideration (which, as of the date of signing, was approximately 50% of the total fair market value of Cellnex Portugal, amounting to a deferred payment of €570 million) will be paid on the earlier of December 31, 2027 or upon the occurrence of certain events of default.
-Additionally, Omtel and MEO are party to the Omtel MSA (as defined herein), which, among other things, sets forth a Build-to-suit program of up to approximately 500 sites by December 15, 2023.
-The Company expects that this program could be increased by up to at least 600 additional sites by 2027.
-The related capital expenditure for this Build-to-suit program, including the expected 600 additional sites, is expected to amount to at least approximately €140 million, which the Group expects to finance with cash generated by the portfolio.
-Among other effects, this transaction allowed Cellnex to incorporate a new market leader client in Portugal (MEO) and joins a diversified mix of clients in Europe, covering the leading operators in the markets in which the Group operates.
-In addition, in view of the arrival of 5G, requiring network densification and efficient roll-out, it will enable the Group to propose an attractive solution to mobile operators both in terms of cost and speed of execution.
+The remaining balance of the consideration (which, as of the date of signing, was approximately 50% of the total fair market value of Belmont Infra Holding, S.A., amounting to a deferred payment of €570 million) will be paid on the earlier of December 31, 2027 or upon the occurrence of certain events of default.
+Additionally, Omtel and MEO are party to the Omtel MSA (as defined herein), which, among other things, sets forth a build-to-suit program of up to approximately 500 sites by December 15, 2023.
+The Company expects that this build-to-suit program could be increased by up to 250 additional sites by 2027.
+The related capital expenditure for this build-to-suit program, including the expected 250 additional sites, would be fully funded by the Group.

-In the second quarter of 2020, Cellnex reached an agreement with the Portuguese mobile operator NOS, for the acquisition from NOS Comunicações, S.A. of shares representing 100% of On Tower Portugal's share capital and the assignment to the Group of the credit rights under certain capital contributions (prestações acessórias) made by NOS Comunicações, S.A. to On Tower Portugal, for a preliminary consideration (Enterprise Value) of approximately €374 million, although the final consideration amounted to approximately €399 million.
-Upon completion of the NOS Towering Aquisition in the second half of 2020, On Tower Portugal operates a portfolio of approximately 2,000 sites in Portugal.
-Additionally, the Group expects to acquire up to approximately 400 additional new or existing sites from the NOS group by 2026 (the Group treats this commitment as a Build-to-suit program and expects that this program can be increased by at least 250 additional sites) and other agreed initiatives, with an estimated investment of at least approximately €175 million.
-The Group financed this acquisition with available cash and expects to finance the deployment of new or existing additional sites using cash flows generated by the portfolio and other internal resources.
-The NOS Towering Acquisition strengthened the Group's industrial project in Portugal.
+In the second quarter of 2020, Cellnex reached an agreement with the Portuguese mobile operator NOS, for the acquisition from NOS Comunicações, S.A. of shares representing 100% of NOS Towering's share capital and the assignment to the Group of the credit rights under certain capital contributions (prestações acessórias) made by NOS Comunicações, S.A. to NOS Towering, for a total consideration of approximately €375 million (Enterprise Value).
+Prior to completion of the transaction, certain assets and employees will be carved out from NOS Towering.
+Following such carve outs, NOS Towering will operate a portfolio of approximately 2,000 sites in Portugal.
+Additionally, the Group expects to acquire up to approximately 400 additional new or existing sites from the NOS group by 2026 (the Company treats this commitment as a build-to-suit program), in respect of which the related capital expenditure will be fully funded by the Group.
+The estimated investment in connection with such additional new or existing sites amounts to approximately €175 million.